The Chris Bray Photography Team

 Louise Wright

-(Tour Leader) is a documentary photographer, based in Brisbane.
+is a documentary photographer, based in Brisbane.
 After four years of full time study, she graduated from the Queensland College of Art, Griffith University in 2012 with a Bachelor of Photography with Class 1 Honours, majoring in photojournalism and social documentary.
 Louise has been assisting with photo courses & then running tours since joining our team in CBP in 2013.
 Besides photography, Louise's passions include spending time in the great outdoors going hiking & camping.

 Kate Carragher